-Solution: Make sure your calories are coming from healthy foods such as lean proteins, vegetables, fruits, legumes, healthy fats, and high-protein grains.
+Solution: Make sure your calories come from healthy foods such as lean proteins, vegetables, fruits, legumes, healthy fats, and high-protein grains.

 3. Healing Process

 Immediately following gastric bypass surgery, the body will be adjusting to healing.
-It is common to feel sluggish in the first 8 weeks after surgery while your body is using more energy for the recovery process.
+It is common to feel sluggish in the first 8 weeks after surgery while your body uses more energy for recovery.